mozilla/ActiveData/docs/Qb_Tutorial.md

 }
 ```

 In this case, we limit ourselves to test results on `linux64` platform.
-You have a [variety of other expressions available](Qb_Expressions.md).
+You can see [a full list of `unittest` properties](Unittest Schema.md), and you have a [variety of other expressions available](Qb_Expressions.md).

 `select` Clause
 ---------------

 The `unittest` records are quite large, and in most cases you will not be interested in all the properties.
-Let's look at how big some test result files can be; list all files over 600 megabytes!
+Let's look at how big some test result files can be; list some files over 600 megabytes!
+It is best to view the raw JSON response with this query; some files are over a gigabyte, so big the Query Tool interprets the number as a unix timestamp!!

 ```javascript
 {